LennartEd/Analog-Keyboard-kmk-PiPico-NormalSplit/README.md

 Also as LCSC didn't have the LEDs in stock, I build mine without them.
 So there is no guaranty that I did the LED wiring correctly.
 I did however test the code with the onboard led of the RP2040, so the code should work.

 ### Flaws with v1
+- Horizontal encoder has the wrong footprint (gnd is not in the middle)
 - dont solder MCU daughter board onto PCB directly
 - bigger pads for hand soldering
 - more mounting holes